-The tortoise represented inappetance, scaly, subcutaneous edema and anuria since February, 2013.
-Medical treatments targeting infection and digestive problems were given without obvious improvement.
+The tortoise represented inappetance, scaly, subcutaneous edema and anuria since February, improvement.
 On March 13th, she showed lethargy with severe ulceration of oral cavity and subcutaneous edema and was sent to veterinary hospital for emergency care.
 She died on the next day.